Pain’s not remembered / or women would stop bearing / children, wouldn’t they?

 P.P.S.
 I have two lovely children – one by birth, and one by adoption…

-2 thoughts on “Pain’s not remembered / or women would stop bearing / children, wouldn’t they?
+2 responses to “Pain’s not remembered / or women would stop bearing / children, wouldn’t they?”

 1. What I like about your haiku poems is that they make me think about things I never had thought about before.
 It is true.
 The minute after both my daughters were born, the joy of the moment melted the pain into oblivion.
 I had never heard that the human body cannot remember “pain”.
 I am thinking about other pain I have had, like tooth pain, and you are right, I actually cannot conjure up the pain of it.